uilmi/todo-app-pern/README.md

-# todo-app-pern
+# Todo App on PERN Stack

-Simple Todo list app with PERN stack
+## Simple Todo list app with PERN stack

+Back end with RestfulAPI

+Front end with ReactJS